Chad Ragland

 Chad Ragland (November 27, 1970 - January 24, 2018 Phoenix, Arizona) was an American winning race car driver and the son of legendary off-road racer Larry Ragland.

-Chad first competed in the SCORE International off-road series in an unlimited class one buggy with Volkswagen factory driver, Mark Miller.
-In 2004, Chad joined veteran racer Brian Collins and Collins Motorsports.
-It was here Chad had his first success in the premier Trophy Truck class, leading the majority of the 2005 SCORE Baja 1000.
-Mechanical issues kept the victory out of reach and just off the podium with a 4th-place finish.
+Ragland first competed in the SCORE International off-road series in an unlimited class one buggy with Volkswagen factory driver, Mark Miller.
+In 2004, Ragland joined veteran racer Brian Collins and Collins Motorsports.
+It was here Ragland had his first success in the premier Trophy Truck class, leading the majority of the 2005 SCORE Baja 1000.
+Mechanical issues kept the victory out of reach and just off the podium with a fourth-place finish.